 What is skin irritation?
 This is inflammation.
 Irritation breaks down your skin’s barrier and damages collagen and elastin.
 This impairs your skins ability to heal on its own and causes future breakouts.

-Once I began eliminating skincare products with rose, lavender, and other essential oils and harsh ingredients in them and receiving low maintenance facials at The Little Owl Spa, miraculously my skin started to clear up.
+Once I began eliminating skincare products with rose, lavender, and other essential oils and harsh ingredients in them and receiving low maintenance facials, miraculously my skin started to clear up.
 Throwing out my lavender face wash and my rose water spray was a difficult task at first, but the results don’t lie.
 Soon, I was joyfully throwing out my entire long list of products.

 Here is a photo of when I was using a boatload of products most with natural and fragranced ingredients.
 I was also getting microdermabrasion treatments from a medi-spa at the time, which I now understand was irritating my skin even more.